SolveEve/SolveEve/README.md

 ##

 👋 Hello there!
-I'm Rejoyan Islam, a passionate full-stack web developer with a diverse skill set that spans across various technologies.
+I'm passionate full-stack & AI powered web developer with a diverse skill set that spans across various technologies.
 With a strong foundation in JavaScript and Python, I bring a wealth of experience in building robust and scalable web applications.

 🌐 As a seasoned developer, I have expertise in both SQL and NoSQL databases, ensuring that I can design efficient and effective data solutions for any project.
 Whether it's crafting intricate database queries or optimizing data storage, I thrive in creating seamless backend experiences.